-School Counseling Department
+School Counseling Team

-Mr. LaBerge has been a high school counselor for the past ten years and has been at Somerville High School since 2011.
-He received his Bachelor’s degree in Psychology and Criminal Justice from the University of Connecticut in 2003 and his Masters degree in Counseling Psychology and Counselor Education from the University of Colorado at Denver in 2006.
+Mr. LaBerge has been a High School Counselor since 2007 and has been at Somerville High School since 2011.
+He received his bachelor’s degree in Psychology and Criminal Justice from the University of Connecticut in 2003 and his Master's degree in Counseling Psychology and Counselor Education from the University of Colorado at Denver in 2006.
 Mr. LaBerge is a National Certified Counselor (NCC) through the National Board of Certified Counselors (NBCC).
 He is the Beacon House counselor and works with students with the last name A–DOQ.
-In his free time, Mr. LaBerge loves to hike, backpack, play sports, workout and travel.
+In his free time, Mr. LaBerge enjoys spending time with his two children and being outside in nature.

 Ms. Maguire joined Somerville High School as the School Counselor for Broadway House in 2007.
-She holds a B.A. in Human Services with a minor in Spanish from Simmons College, a graduate certificate in Nonprofit Management from Northeastern University, and an Ed.M in School Counseling from Boston University.
-Prior to her work in Somerville, Ms. Maguire worked in a Boston public high school for 5 years doing college preparatory and post-secondary planning with students.
+She holds a B.A. in Human Services with a minor in Spanish from Simmons College, a graduate certificate in Nonprofit Management from Northeastern University, and an Ed.M. in School Counseling from Boston University.
+Prior to her work in Somerville, Ms. Maguire worked in a Boston public high school for five years doing college preparatory and post-secondary planning with students.
 Ms. Maguire is the recipient of a Coca-Cola Scholars Educator of Distinction Award, a Yale Educator Award, she was named a Margaret Addis Memorial Scholar by the New England Association for College Admission Counseling, and she received the Elizabeth B. Rawlins Award for Excellence in Human Services.
-Outside of school, Ms. Maguire enjoys running, spending time at the beach, and playing with her dogs.
+Outside of school, Ms. Maguire enjoys running, spending time at the beach, and playing with her dog.